 Your doctor or practice nurse will be able to provide you with information and know of any local support available.

 Whether you need practical advice, a sympathetic ear or a chance to take a break, there are plenty of organisations ready to give you that support.

-This site developed with the help of the Ministry of Social Development, ACC, the Ministry of Health, and private sponsors provides information on services available to carers.
-It is free to join and you receive regular newsletters
+These sites were developed with the help of the Ministry of Social Development, ACC, the Ministry of Health, and private sponsors provides information on services available to carers.
+It is free to join and you receive regular newsletters.